-If, however, you compete in time trials, love dropping your friends on flat group rides, or find yourself coming against lots of headwind and are looking to save energy, then an aerodynamic helmet such as the Lazer Bullet 2.0 or S-Works Evade will be right up your alley.
+However, if you compete in time trials, love dropping your friends on flat group rides, or find yourself coming against lots of headwinds and looking to save energy.
+An aerodynamic helmet such as the Lazer Bullet 2.0 or S-Works Evade will be right up your alley.

 Replacing a bike helmet is something that not many of us consider but is critical to maintaining your safety when riding.